sasoria/astro-microfrontends-ssr-distributed/README.md

 # astro-microfrontends-server-islands

 This demo takes advantage of Server Islands to do server-side composition of microfrontends.
-Each microfrontend is server-sider rendered and fetches data from an external API.
+Each microfrontend is server-side rendered and fetches data from an external API.
+Client-side React components are supported in both the shell and in app-a.

 ## Features

 - ✨ Server-side rendering of microfrontends
-- 📦 Multiframeworks with Astro Server Islands (not tested)
+- 📦 Multiframeworks with Astro Server Islands
 - 🚀 SSG/SSR supported by Astro

 ## Usage